knovuslab/Open-Assistant/docs/docs/faq.md

 <details>
 <summary>

-### Can I use ChatGPT to help in training Open Assistant, for instance, by generating answers?
+### Can I use ChatGPT to help in training ራስ | rasGPT, for instance, by generating answers?

 </summary>